madmurphy/libconfini/MANUAL.md

 ### STORING THE DISPATCHED DATA

-In order to be as flexible as possible, **libconfini** does not store the dispatched data, nor indicizes it.
-This gives the developer the power to deal with it in many different ways.
+In order to be as flexible as possible, **libconfini** does not store the dispatched data, nor indicizes them.
+This gives the developer the power to deal with them in many different ways.

 For small INI files a normal `if`/`else` chain, using `ini_array_match()` for comparing section paths and `ini_string_match_si()`/`ini_string_match_ii()` for